shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Bending Trick

 You know a spell so well you can cast it with ease.
-Choose a spell you know.
+Choose a spell you know from your bonded school.
 Increase its Bending Trick level by 1, leveling it up.
 It then counts as a Bending Trick for you.

 When you cast a Bending Trick, you:

--   Increase your Mana Spend Limit by the spell’s Bending Trick level for this spell cast.
 -   Decrease its MP cost by its Bending Trick level, minimum 0.
-This cost reduction still counts against your Mana Spend Limit.
+This reduction applies to enhancements and Bond Affinity options.

 When you level up, you can increase the Bending Trick level of one of your spells by 1, as shown in the class table.